 The First Amendment adds the above-referenced Vocational and College Resource Center facility as a Civic Building Project, and incorporates the provisions discussed above relating to Residential Workforce Housing.

 Land Acquisition Period

-The period to acquire additional parcels (Acquisition Period) within the redevelopment area as identified in the MDA is hereby extended until December 31, 2027.
+The period to acquire additional parcels (Acquisition Period) is hereby extended until December 31, 2027.